Ossie Davis: Death

 Davis was found dead in a Miami Beach hotel room on February 4, 2005.
 He was 87 years old.
 An official cause of death was not released, but he was known to have had heart problems.
-His ashes were interred at Ferncliff Cemetery.

 Davis's funeral was held in New York City on February 12, 2005.
 The line to enter The Riverside Church, located on the edge of Harlem, stretched for several blocks, with a thousand or more members of the public unable to attend as the church filled to its 2,100 capacity.
 Speakers included Davis's children and grandchildren, as well as Alan Alda, Burt Reynolds, Amiri Baraka, Avery Brooks, Angela Bassett, Spike Lee, Attallah Shabazz, Tavis Smiley, Maya Angelou, Sonia Sanchez, Harry Belafonte, and former president Bill Clinton, among many others.
 Wynton Marsalis performed a musical tribute.
 Burt Reynolds, who early in his career had worked with Davis, said "Ossie Davis took the bad parts of the South out of me....
 I know what a man is because of Ossie Davis."
 Ms. Shabazz, oldest daughter of Malcolm X and Betty Shabazz, spoke lovingly of the man she and her five sisters called Uncle Ossie, saying he had provided exceptional support to her and her sisters after her father's assassination.
 Bill Clinton arrived midway through the service, and said from the pulpit "I asked to be seated in the back.
 I would proudly ride on the back of Ossie Davis's bus any day," adding that Davis "would have made a great president."

 Delivering the eulogy, Harry Belafonte said: Ossie Davis "embraced the greatest forces of our times.
 Paul Robeson, Dr. W.E.B.
 DuBois, Eleanor Roosevelt, A. Philip Randolph, Fannie Lou Hamer, Ella Baker, Thurgood Marshall, Dr. Martin Luther King Jr., Nelson Mandela, and so many, many more.
 At the time of one of our most anxious and conflicted moments, when 'Our America' was torn apart by seething issues of race, Ossie paused, at the tomb of one of our noblest warriors, and in the eulogy he delivered, insured that history would clearly understand the voice of Black people, and what Malcolm X meant to us in the African-American struggle for freedom....
 It is hard to fathom that we will no longer be able to call on his wisdom, his humor, his loyalty and his moral strength to guide us in the choices that are yet to be made and the battles that are yet to be fought.
 But how fortunate we were to have him as long as we did."
+He was cremated at Ferncliff Cemetery.
+His urn was given to his widow, Ruby, afterwards.
+Nine years later, Ruby was cremated after her passing.
+Her ashes were placed into the same urn as Ossie.